 - Make your flax eggs by mixing flax seeds and water.
 Let sit refrigerated for 10 minutes.

 - Add all of your wet ingredients to a bowl and mix until smooth.
 Pour in your dry ingredients excluding your chocolate chips.
 Mix until just combined.
 Lastly fold in your chocolate chips.

 - Form 10-12 evenly sized cookies on a lined sheet pan.
 The dough is very sticky, I recommend working quickly and with wet hands.
+Alternatively you can use an ice cream scoop filled ¾ of the way.
 The cookies firm up in the oven.

 - Bake cookies for 12-14 minutes.